Hoka One One Sky Toa

 Men’s Version of the Hoka One One Sky Toa

 We put the women’s Sky Toa through its paces for this review, and Hoka One One makes the boot in a men’s version for the same price.
-The men’s Sky Toa is 3.5 ounces heavier than the women’s at 1 pound 14 ounces per pair and is offered in three different colorways (compared to the women’s two).
-However, the rest of the design remains the same with a Vibram MegaGrip outsole, eVent waterproof bootie, and 4-millimeter heel-to-doe drop.
-Notably, Hoka doesn’t make the Sky Toa in a non-waterproof model, but we found that the eVent membrane was reasonably breathable even in warm, dry conditions.
+The men’s Sky Toa is 5 ounces heavier than the women’s at 1 pound 14.2 ounces per pair and also is offered in three different colorways.
+However, the rest of the design remains the same with a Vibram Megagrip outsole, Gore-Tex waterproof bootie, and 4-millimeter heel-to-doe drop.
+Notably, Hoka doesn’t make the Sky Toa in a non-waterproof model, which feels like it would be a natural fit given the boot’s light and flexible build.